 - All the Notes of each Class accrue interest, at an interest rate which is based on Euribor and a margin.
-Interest rate accruing on the Class A1 Notes is also capped at 3.5%.
+Interest rate accruing on the Class A1 Notes is also capped at 2.5%.
+A floor of zero applies to each Class of Notes.
 See Condition 5.2 (Rate of Interest) of the Terms and Conditions of the Notes. - The excess spread is granted to the Originators in the form of a Premium payable on the Junior Notes.
-See TRANSACTION OVERVIEW and Condition 5.4 of the Terms and Conditions of the Notes.
+See Condition 5.4 and 5.10 of the Terms and Conditions of the Notes.